 Alternatively, foresters in New Brunswick may attend a full-day RPF Course.
 This course is new in 2013, and covers all material on the exam.
 It is a rigorous course, which the candidate must come prepared with a thorough working knowledge of the laws of New Brunswick.
 It is meant for those foresters that have worked for many years in New Brunswick, but have not yet made that commitment into the RPF status.
 Additionally, as space permits, it will be used as a refresher course for senior RPF members.
 This course will be scheduled to be offered every six months.

-The only other way into the association is to have graduated from UNB or University de Moncton, Edmundston campus, School of Forestry after 2015 and 2003, respectively and have received a mark surpassing 75% in the course: FORS 5153 (Politique, législation et éthique en foresterie), or FOR4020 (Forest Management Practicum).
+The only other way into the association is to have graduated from UNB or University de Moncton, Edmundston campus, School of Forestry after 2015 and 2003, respectively and have received a mark surpassing 80% in FOR4020 (Forest Management Practicum) or 75% in the course: FORS 4153 (formerly 5153) (Politique, législation et éthique en foresterie).